Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Introduction

 To systematically investigate IH, we develop an end-to-end evaluation framework.
-We begin with an automatic detection pipeline that identifies hallucinated speech and music segments by integrating three audio event detectors: inaSpeechSegmenter \citep{inaseg}, YAMNet \citep{yamnet}, and PANNs \citep{panns}, and fusing their outputs with majority voting.
-The pipeline is then validated on a human-annotated set to assess accuracy.
-Finally, we introduce two metrics: IH@vid (the fraction of videos containing hallucination) and IH@dur (the fraction of hallucinated duration).
+We begin with an automatic detection pipeline that identifies hallucinated segments by integrating three audio event detectors: inaSpeechSegmenter~\citep{inaseg}, YAMNet~\citep{yamnet}, and PANNs~\citep{panns}, and fusing their outputs through majority voting.
+The pipeline is then validated on a human-annotated set to assess its accuracy.
+Finally, we introduce two metrics, IH@vid (the fraction of videos containing hallucination) and IH@dur (the fraction of hallucinated duration), to quantify the frequency and severity of IH in V2A models.

-Building on this, we propose a novel inference-time correction method called Posterior Feature Correction (PFC).
-PFC does not require retraining the model.
-Instead, it runs a two-pass generation process.
-In the first pass, the model generates audio and we detect hallucinated segments.
-In the second pass, we mask the video features at those segments by replacing them with empty features, and regenerate the audio.
-This forces the model to rely on contextual or label information instead of unreliable visual features, preventing it from degenerating into speech or music hallucinations.
-Experiments show that PFC significantly reduces IH@vid and IH@dur while preserving standard metrics such as FD-VGG, ISC, and DeSync.
+Building on this, we propose a novel inference-time conditioning method called HALCON.
+HALCON does not require retraining the model and instead operates in three stages.
+In Stage 1, the model generates an initial audio prediction from the input video.
+In Stage 2, we detect hallucinated segments in the generated audio and correct them by masking the corresponding video features with empty features.
+In Stage 3, the model regenerates the audio using the corrected video features.
+This procedure encourages the model to rely on contextual or label information rather than unreliable visual cues, preventing it from degenerating into speech or music hallucinations.
+Experiments show that HALCON significantly reduces IH@vid and IH@dur while preserving standard metrics.

-Our main contributions are summarized as follows: \begin{itemize} \item We are the first to define Insertion Hallucination (IH) in audio generation, revealing realism as a critical risk dimension that is completely overlooked by existing evaluation metrics. \item We build an IH evaluation framework combining multi-detector voting and human verification, and propose two metrics (IH@vid and IH@dur) to quantify models’ hallucination tendency. \item We propose Posterior Feature Correction (PFC), a training-free inference-time method that significantly reduces IH while maintaining conventional metrics, and demonstrate its effectiveness on multiple V2A benchmarks. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We are the first to define Insertion Hallucination (IH) in audio generation, revealing realism as a critical risk dimension that is completely overlooked by existing evaluation metrics. \item We build an IH evaluation framework combining multi-detector voting and human verification, and propose two metrics (IH@vid and IH@dur) to quantify models’ hallucination tendency. \item We propose HALCON, a HAlucination-enhanced CONditioning method that significantly reduces IH while maintaining conventional metrics, and demonstrate its effectiveness on multiple V2A benchmarks. \end{itemize}